GRCLP1006 - Greece Cyclades

 ► Health/Insurance

 Do not forget your card and/or policy details for your health insurance and/or travel insurance.
+Tap water is safe to drink in most places, especially in Athens and major cities.

 Phone